ethereum/EIPs/EIPS/eip-validatedEVMContracts.md

   - contract with header, begin data, and invalid opcodes in the middle
   - contract with header, and static jump to bad place
   - contract with header, and 1985 violations (one contract per violation)
+  - contract with unrecognized header
+  - contract with a static jump into code in BEGINDATA
+  - contract with a static jump outside of all data
   - header, and contract code too large
   - header, contract code, begin data, data, and the whole thing is too large